0x280/syscall/README.md

 ## Note

 I did this in < 1h so the code is kinda messy but functional.
 Threading support is limited, tested on clang and msvc.
+This can be detected using instrumentation callbacks.

 ## Usage